brymacto/rover_2/readme.md

 ## Acceptance criteria

-The following acceptance criteria was used to develop the specs for the rover and plateau:
+The following acceptance criteria were used to develop the specs for the rover and plateau:

-Imagine a grid that looks like this:
+* Rovers are on a plateau that looks like this:

 ```
   _ _ _ _ _ _ _ _ _